mil-tokyo/webdnn/src/graph_transpiler/webdnn/backend/webgl/README.md

 - WebGL Context release

     Browser cannot hold so many rendering context.
-It becomes a problem for unit tests.
+It becomes a problem during unit tests.

 - Mix Channel Mode

-    Currently all RGBA channel are used.
+    Currently only R channel is used.

 ## Operators